 Northern Idaho Crisis Center Opens – The Northern Idaho Crisis Center was the second crisis center funded through the Idaho State Legislature.
 A one-time $200,000 allocation of state funds were be used to open the center.
 Idaho Health Partners, comprised of Kootenai Health, Panhandle Health District and Heritage Health, managed much of the initial planning and development.

 Kootenai Health East Expansion – In March 2016, Kootenai Health’s east expansion opened to the public.
 The 100,000 square foot project is the largest hospital expansion in over 30 years.
 The east expansion included a new Family Birth Center and NICU, main lobby and North Entrance, Ortho/Neuro floor which includes a total joint rehabilitation gym, and an unfinished third floor for future growth.

 Emergency and Operating Room Expansion – Following the opening of the East Expansion, Kootenai Health broke ground on a $45.2 million project.
 The expansion will add 7,000 square feet of new space to the emergency department and will increase total capacity to 36 rooms.
 The new entrance will include a new ambulance drop off area and waiting room.
 Three additional operating rooms will be added to the surgical department for a total of 11 operating suites.

 Expansion Continues – Kootenai Health continues work on the multiphased expansion to the emergency department and operating room.
-Project is expected to open in 2018.
-Additional projects include improved traffic flow in and out of the south entrance flow in and out of the south entrance make the emergency department and south entrance with the addition of another through street and traffic light.
+Project was expected to open in 2018.
+The additional projects included improvements to traffic flow in and out of the south entrance and the emergency department.
+In addition, another through street and traffic light were added.